IBM/cloud-native-starter/workshop-one-service/4-kubernetes.md

     ![Follow the steps in the Access tab, by starting from "After your cluster provision" and inserting the commands into your terminal session.](images/verify-cluster-access-4.png)

-2. Logon to the IBM Cloud Container Registry
+2. Logon to the IBM Cloud Container Registry (Ensure you are in the $ROOT_FOLDER/authors-java-jee)

     ```sh
+    $ cd $ROOT_FOLDER/authors-java-jee
     $ ibmcloud cr login
     ```